 3. Integrity and Standards

-If you hope to re-sell to your customer once the bad debt is cleared up, select an agency that values integrity and conforms to high standards of customer relations.
-The way your OCA handles the collection process and your customer reflects on your business.
-A reputation for unethical collection practices and unprofessional treatment of customers is viral.
-Not only will it affect re-selling to current customers, but it may also cost you, prospective customers, as well.
+If you hope to continue to do business with your customer once the bad debt is cleared up, you must select an agency that values integrity and conforms to high standards of customer relations.
+The way the OCA handles your customer during the collections process is a direct reflection on your business.
+An agency with a reputation for unethical collection practices and unprofessional treatment of customers quickly goes viral.
+Not only could they affect your future relationships with current customers, but they may also cost you prospective customers.

-- If you need a commercial (business-to-business) agency: Are they members of the Commercial Collection Agencies of America (CCA of A), International Association of Commercial Collectors (IACC), or the Commercial Law League of America (CLLA)?
+- If you need a commercial (business-to-business) agency, check to see if they are members of the Commercial Collection Agencies of America (CCA of A), International Association of Commercial Collectors (IACC), or the Commercial Law League of America (CLLA).
 These are the primary independent bodies regulating the commercial collection industry.
 Certification ensures that the agency adheres to a strict code of ethics and generally accepted accounting principles, and is bonded.
 Certification is reviewed on an annual basis.

-- If you’re selecting a consumer agency: Are they members of the American Collectors Association?
-Do they adhere to the rules of the Fair Debt Collection Practices Act, and the Fair Credit Reporting Act?
-Are they licensed and bonded in all 50 states?
+- If you’re selecting a consumer agency, find out if they are members of the American Collectors Association.
+Confirm that they adhere to the rules of the Fair Debt Collection Practices Act, and the Fair Credit Reporting Act and that they are licensed and bonded in all 50 states.